-In English 59.8% of Pupil Premium students achieved a grade 5 or above, with non-Pupil Premium students achieving 55.5%.
+In English, 59.8% of Pupil Premium students achieved a grade 5 or above, with 55.5% of non-Pupil Premium students achieving a grade 5 +.

-In Maths 43.9% of Pupil Premium students achieved a grade 5 or above, with non-Pupil Premium students achieving 47%.
+In Maths, 43.9% of Pupil Premium students achieved a grade 5 or above, with 47% of non-Pupil Premium students achieving the same.

-In Combined Science 29.2% of Pupil Premium students achieved a grade 5 or above, with non-Pupil Premium students achieving 32.3%.
+In Combined Science 29.2% of Pupil Premium students achieved a grade 5 or above, with 32.3% of non-Pupil Premium students achieving the same.

 Student Engagement and Attendance